 In determining the long-term expected rate of return, CalPERS took into account both short-term and long-term market return expectations as well as the expected pension fund cash flows.
-Using historical returns of all the funds' asset classes, expected compound returns were calculated over the short-term (first 10 years) and the long-term (11-60 years) using a building-block approach.
-Using the expected nominal returns for both short-term and long-term, the present value of benefits was calculated for each fund.
-The expected rate of return was set by calculating the single equivalent expected return that arrived at the same present value of benefits for cash flows as the one calculated using both short-term and long-term returns.
-The expected rate of return was then set equivalent to the single equivalent rate calculated above and rounded down to the nearest one quarter of one percent.
+Using historical returns of all of the funds' asset classes, expected compound (geometric) returns were calculated over the short term (first 10 years) and the long term (11+ years) using a building-block approach.
+Using the expected nominal returns for both short term and long term, the present value of benefits was calculated for each fund.
+The expected rate of return was set by calculating the rounded single equivalent expected return that arrived at the same present value of benefits for cash flows as the one calculated using both short-term and long-term returns.
+The expected rate of return was then set equal to the single equivalent rate calculated above and adjusted to account for assumed administrative expenses.

-The tables below reflect the long-term expected real rate of return by asset class.
+The table below reflects the long-term expected real rate of return by asset class.
 The rate of return was calculated using the capital market assumptions applied to determine the discount rate and asset allocation.

-As of June 30, 2017, the target allocation and the long-term expected real rate of return by asset class were as follow:
+As of June 30, 2018, the target allocation and the long-term expected real rate of return by asset class were as follow:

 Asset Class Target Allocation Real Return Years 1-10 Real Return Year 11+

-Global Equity 51.0% 5.25% 5.71%
+Global Equity 47.00 % 4.90 % 0.54

-Global Fixed Income 20.0 0.99 2.43
+Global Fixed Income 19.00 0.80 2.27

-Inflation Sensitive 6.0 0.45 3.36
+Inflation Sensitive 6.00 0.60 1.39

-Private Equity 10.0 6.83 6.95
+Private Equity 12.00 6.60 6.63

-Real Asset 10.0 4.50 5.13
+Real Asset 11.00 2.80 5.21

-Infrastructure and Forestland 2.0 4.50 5.09
+Infrastructure and Forestland 3.00 3.90 5.36

-Liquidity 1.0 (0.55) (1.05)
+Liquidity 2.00 (0.40) (0.90)

-Total 100.0%
+Total 100.00 %